1. The Access

 Nobody brings junk with $100,000 on the line.
-Trevor has cracked out Patrick Smith's Amigo on the heel side, Rogers will ride his NFR-mount Boogie Man, Clay Smith will have Ransom, and on and on it goes.
+Rogers will ride his NFR-mount Boogie Man, Clay Smith will have untold good ones like Marty and Suntan, and on and on it goes.
 Kody Woodward and Ote Berry and others will bring the best batch of user-friendly dogging horses, and the calf horses have to be super strong to get into the ground and keep these massive, hard-running calves on their feet.

 7. The Food